 Trauma-Informed l Somatic l Relational l Social Justice

 I believe therapy should feel like it fits you, not the other way around.
 That’s why I take an integrative, person-centered approach, drawing from multiple therapeutic modalities to support your unique needs.
-These modalities include somatic psychotherapy, emotion and solution focused therapy, mindfulness and feminist practices.
+These modalities include somatic psychotherapy, attachment-based and emotion focused therapy, and feminist psychology.

 Somatic therapy invites us to explore how emotion lives in the body, not just the mind.
 Somatic practices support you to increase your capacity with emotional regulation and release stored traumatic stress.